-- 34. For most material impacts, a material risk or opportunity related to that impact may emerge over time.
-For example: - a. an oil and gas undertaking identifies a material negative impact that arises from not performing the consultation or reaching an agreement with indigenous' people to use their land for the extractions and to relocate the community.
-At the reporting date, the undertaking does not expect that the indigenous community will initiate protests.
-However, such indigenous community may at a later stage initiate protests that could halt the production of oil and gas at that site and cause material costs for the undertaking due to the days lost to production or the abortion of the project; and - b. an undertaking has a number of cases of gender discrimination when promoting employees during the current reporting year.
+- b. an undertaking has a number of cases of gender discrimination when promoting employees during the current reporting year.
 At the reporting date, the undertaking does not expect that the employees pursue legal proceedings.
-However, such group of employees, individually or as a whole, pursues at a later stage legal proceedings on the grounds of gender discrimination and seek financial compensation within the medium-term and cause reputational damage to the undertaking. - 35.
-Beyond risks and opportunities deriving from impacts, material risks and opportunities also arise in the absence of material impacts connected to the undertaking, in particular when they are due to dependencies on the availability of natural and human resources.
-For example: - a. an undertaking is active in organic agriculture which has dependencies on pollinators.
-The number of pollinators is decreasing due to pesticide use by other agricultural entities in its vicinity; - an undertaking that has a factory that is running on renewable energy and, thus, does not produce GHG emissions, is in a location subject to coastal erosion and could be exposed to climate-related physical risks such as flooding or extreme weather; - c. an undertaking dependent on human resources may experience a high level of staff turnover caused by a local competitor hiring employees at a higher salary, despite the two undertakings having adequate working conditions and practices (i.e., not driven by a material impact) and therefore its operations may be dependent on the availability of human resources; - d. sustainability-related regulatory developments that address systemic risks may affect the prospects of the undertaking's business. - 36.
-Impact materiality and financial materiality are two different concepts, however as illustrated above they are inter-related and the interconnections between them shall be considered.
-The undertaking is expected to exercise its judgement in organizing its materiality assessment, including on whether the two processes should be separate or should have common steps, however there is merit in maximizing procedural synergies between the two to avoid gaps.
+However, such group of employees, individually or as a whole, pursues at a later stage legal proceedings on the grounds of gender discrimination and seek financial compensation within the medium-term and cause reputational damage to the undertaking. - 38.
+Material risks and opportunities also arise in the absence of material impacts connected to the undertaking; in particular when they are due to dependencies on the availability of natural and human resources.
+For example: - an undertaking is active in organic agriculture which has dependencies on pollinators.
+The number of pollinators is decreasing due to pesticide use by other agricultural entities in its vicinity; - b. assets of an undertaking that has a factory that is running on renewable energy and, thus, it produces low GHG emissions.
+These assets are location in an area subject to coastal erosion; hence, the undertaking is dependent on stable climate to produce a stable energy supply.
+These assets could be exposed to climaterelated physical risks such as flooding or extreme weather; - c. an undertaking dependent on human resources may experience a high level of staff turnover caused by a local competitor hiring employees at a higher salary, despite the two undertakings having adequate working conditions and practices (i.e., not driven by a material impact) and therefore its operations may be dependent on the availability of human resources; and - 39.
+Sustainability-related regulatory developments that address systemic risks may affect the prospects of the undertaking's business.
+For example, risks can arise from changes in the regulatory environment, such as a new pollution abatement piece of legislation that undertakings are to comply with which, in turn, require significant capital expenditure and expose the undertaking to sanctions.